lsolesen/optimafootball-com-jekyll/_posts/2018-05-22-we-rise-by-lifting-others.md

 Feedback is crucial to keep improving and learning through failing - and I always welcome their view on me and my performance.
 At my latest speech, the feedback was mostly positive - a real privilege if I managed to inspire others.

-**Professor & Director Sascha L. Schmidt - Center of Sports Management at WHU: **"Mads has been among the most inspiring speakers at SPOAC.
+**Professor & Director Sascha L. Schmidt - Center of Sports Management at WHU:**

+**"**Mads has been among the most inspiring speakers at SPOAC.
 His speeches are top notch - qualitatively as well as energetically.
 It is always a real pleasure to listen to him“.

 As American Robert G. Ingersoll said: "_We rise by lifting others_".